On a Bivariate Copula for Modeling Negative Dependence: Application to New York Air Quality Data: Introduction

 Thus, it is quite a challenging problem to construct a flexible bivariate copula with the correlation coefficient that takes any value in the interval $(-1,0)$.
 Moreover, it is not sufficient just to suggest this type of copula, but it is essential to describe its properties (including relevant stochastic comparisons) especially in the case of strong notions of dependence.
-We believe that the current study meets to some extend this challenge, as we propose an absolutely continuous negatively dependent copula which satisfies most of the popular notions of negative dependence available in the literature with correlation coefficients in the interval $(-1,0)$.
+In many real life scenarios, paired observations of non-negative variables possess strong negative dependence.
+For example, rainfall intensity and duration are jointly modeled incorporating their negative dependence for the study of derived flood frequency distribution \citep{Rain}.
+This paper is motivated by a real case study on air quality for New York Metropolitan area where the joint distribution of the wind speed and ozone level exhibits strong negative dependence (See Section \ref{Case}).
+We believe that the current study meets to some extent this challenge, as we propose an absolutely continuous negatively dependent copula that satisfies most of the popular notions of negative dependence available in the literature with correlation coefficients in the interval $(-1,0)$.

 The paper is organized as follows.
 In Section \ref{Copu}, we describe the baseline (for the proposed copula) distribution and discuss some basic properties including conditional distributions and correlation coefficients.
 Various notions of negative dependence in the context of the proposed copula and ordering properties are considered in Section \ref{NProp}, and Section \ref{OrderP}, respectively.
 Section \ref{Exam}, provides some examples of negatively dependent standard bivariate distributions.
+The estimation methodologies are discussed in Section \ref{EST}.
 In Section \ref{Case}, as an illustration, we provide a real case study.
-Finally, some short concluding remarks are given in Section \ref{Con}.
+Finally, some concluding remarks are given in Section \ref{Con}.